top of page

 Paintings in Coburg Castle

-So Victoria and Prince Albert were cousins.
+So, Victoria and Prince Albert were related — they were cousins.

 Victoire, Mutter von Victoria, Gemälde aus Schloss Ehrenburg, Coburg